-Please note that any incident of using foul/ profane language or physical contact during the P.E. lesson or playing soccer, the student will be deprived of attending the P.E. class or playing soccer for at least a week.
+Diassa nota that any insident of using foul / profane language or physical contact during the D.E. lossen or playing soccer, the student will be deprived of attending the P.E. class or playing soccer for at least a week.